wirc-sjsu/firebench/docs/index.md

 ## Contributing

 We welcome contributions to FireBench!
-Please see our [contribution guidelines](CONTRIBUTE.md) for more information on how to contribute.
+For more information on how to contribute, please see our [contribution guidelines](CONTRIBUTE.md).